 Mérida, also known as “the white city”, capital of the state of Yucatán, is located in the north-west of the peninsula.
 The city attracts visitors with its cosmopolitan atmosphere, human scale and tranquil atmosphere.
 Indeed, Yucatan’s capital is renowned for its safe streets and peaceful atmosphere.
 Far from the hustle and bustle and overcrowded beaches of Cancún and Playa del Carmen, Mérida is an ideal stop-off point for discovering southern Mexico.
-A fascinating, multi-faceted city, it is also ideally located as a starting point for visiting Mayan sites such as Chichén Itz.
+A fascinating, multi-faceted city, it is also ideally located as a starting point for visiting Mayan sites such as Chichén Itza.

-A city with an ancient history
+Merida, a city with an ancient history

 Before it was founded by the Spanish conquistadors in 1542, the Mayan city of T’Ho lay on the site of present-day Merida.
 During the post-classical Maya era, from the 10th to the 12th century, T’Ho was home to a significant community, which gradually deserted the city before the arrival of settlers.
 The settlers built the town on the ruins of the ancient city.
 Francisco de Montejo, sent by the Spanish crown to conquer the peninsula, found an abandoned city where he was able to build one of the largest cities in America at the time, alongside Mexico City and Havana: Mérida.
 Evidence of pre-Hispanic times can still be seen in the modern city, such as the Cathedral of San Ildefonso, the oldest in Mexico, where in some places carved stones from Mayan buildings can be seen.